stasemsoft/FontysICT-sem1/docs/basic/methoden/training_Madlad-teksten.md

-# Training - Mad lad teksten
+# Training - Mad lad lyrics

-Een Mad lad tekst is een tekst waarbij het aantal karakters even is en waarbij de tweede helft van de string het spiegelbeeld is van de eerste helft.
-Bijvoorbeeld de strings **koffieeiffok**, **waterretaw** en **brillirb** zijn allemaal Mad lad teksten.
+A Mad lad text is a text where the number of characters is even and where the second half of the string is the mirror image of the first half.
+For example, the strings **coffeeeiffok**, **waterretaw** and **brillirb** are all Mad lad texts.

-Schrijf een programma waar de user een tekst in kan voeren en het programma als output "You are a mad lad!" of "You are sooo basic!" indien het geen Mad lad tekst is.
+Write a program where the user can enter a text and the program will output "You are a mad lad!" or "You are sooo basic!" if it is not a Mad lad text.